puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 uniconfig-topology-test-node-1>
 ```

-2. afterwards, delete is available to the user
+2. After this, the delete operation is available:

 ```shell Construction of path with help from suggestions
 uniconfig-topology-test-node-1>delete